paul-hoehne/dha-shell/README.md

 <code>gradlew importData</code>

-from the command line.
-You can now either log into the query console, which is on port 8000 on the server, or you can use a REST endpoint such as:

-<code>http://\[server name]:\[port]/v1/documents?uri=/visits/visit1.xml</code>

-To view the document.
-(Note there is an Explore button int he query console, which allows you to browse documents.)
-When you are prompted for credentials, try using the user credentials defined in src/main/ml-config/security/users.

 ## Step 4 - Import the Workspace

 Log in to the query console <code>http://[server]:8000/</code> and on the right you'll see a dropdown called "Workspace".
 Select the drop down and import Workspace option.
 That will open a file upload box.
 Navigate to the "DHA-VCE.xml" file and upload it.
 You now have an example workspace.
+Make sure that the Content Soruce dropdown on the upper right of the screen is set to dha-shell-content.

 ## What You Have